cabrerahector/wordpress-popular-posts/readme.txt

 There's a PO file included with Wordpress Popular Posts.
 If your language is not already supported by my plugin, you can use a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) to translate all texts into your language.
 If you want to, you can send me your resulting PO and MO files to *hcabrerab at gmail dot com* so I can include them on the next release of my plugin.

 = I want your plugin to have X or Y functionality.
-Can it be done? = If it fits the nature of my plugin and it sounds like something other users would like to have, there's a pretty good chance that I will implement it (specially if you actually provide some sample code with useful comments).
+Can it be done? = If it fits the nature of my plugin and it sounds like something others would like to have, there's a pretty good chance that I will implement it (and if you actually provide some sample code with useful comments, much better hehe).

+= Your plugin seems to conflict with my current Theme / this other Plugin.
+Can you please help me? = If the theme/plugin you're talking about is a free one and it's available to the public, sure I can try and take a look into it.
+Premium themes/plugins are out of discussion, though (unless you're willing to buy them for me so I can test them, and even that way I won't provide any guarantees since I'm doing this for free :P).

 = ETA for your next release? =
 Updates will come depending on my work projects (I'm a full-time web developer) and the amount of time I have on my hands.
-Quick releases will happen only when/if major bugs are spotted.
+Quick releases will happen only when/if critical bugs are spotted.

 = I posted a question at the Support Forum and got no answer from the developer.
 Why is that? = Chances are that your question has been already answered either at the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts), the [Installation section](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/), or here in the FAQ section.
 So, since you chose not to read these sections I will simply ignore your posts as well.
 It could also happen that I'm just busy at the moment and haven't been able to read your post yet, so please be patient (in the meanwhile, search the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts) for an answer).